 - Take only the amount recommended on the medicine’s label.
 Don’t assume that more medicine will work better or quicker.
 Taking more than the recommended amount can be dangerous.

-- If you are taking a prescription medicine, ask your doctor if it’s okay to also take an OTC antidiarrheal medicine.
+- If you take prescription medicine, ask your doctor if it’s okay to take OTC antidiarrheal medicine.

 - Don’t use more than 1 OTC antidiarrheal medicine at a time unless your doctor says it’s okay.
-They may have similar active ingredients that add up to be too much medicine.
+They may have similar active ingredients.
+These could add up to be too much medicine.

 How can I safely store OTC antidiarrheal medicines?

 Healthy adults usually don’t experience side effects from antidiarrheal medicines.
-However, side effects may be a concern for older adults or people who have health problems.
+But side effects may be a concern if you are older or have health problems.
 Call your doctor if you notice any side effects.